What you can’t miss in Valletta in Malta

 National Museum of Archeology

-The Museum tells the story of Malta from Prehistory to the Phoenicians.
+Here you will find the story of Malta from Prehistory to the Phoenicians.
 It’s rich with archeological finds dating back to the Neolithic, pottery, jewellery, coins, statues of all dimensions and beautifully modelled figurines, among which the most precious is by far “The Sleeping Lady”, a 12-centimetre artifact of a recumbent woman.
 The museum is really worth a visit.

 St John’s Co-Cathedral